Self-hosted deployment

 TLS / HTTPS

-1. Let's Encrypt via Caddy -- automatic certificate issuance and renewal, zero configuration
+1. Let's Encrypt via Caddy — automatic certificate issuance and renewal, no manual configuration.

-2. Let's Encrypt via certbot -- use with nginx, configure renewal cron
+2. Let's Encrypt via certbot — use with nginx; configure a renewal cron job.

-3. Organizational CA -- for internal/enterprise deployments behind a corporate proxy
+3. Organizational CA — for internal or enterprise deployments behind a corporate proxy.

 openssl req -x509 -nodes -days 365 \